the-other-mariana/computational-geometry/subdivision-intersection/README.md

     - Primes get old Prev, but take Next from the Circular List.
     - BPrimes get old Next, but take Prev from the Circular List.

 9. Update the None Incident (Vertex file/map) property of the new Vertex we left in the first step.
+Now we can write the Vertex file.

 ## Face Update

-1. Loop over the Edge map to find **cycles**, that represent possible faces.
+1. Loop over the Edge map to find **cycles** based on their Next property, that represent possible faces. <br />

     -  A cycle is made by finding the next *unvisited* Edge in the map that makes a shape.
+Whenever we visit an Edge an its Next and Next and Next until a cycle is done, we put these edges as visited in an auxiliar map.

 2. For each cycle, obtain the Edge that has the left-most Origin Vertex.

-3. With this Edge obtained, called *a*, grab also its Prev Edge, called *b*, and perform a cross product *a* x *b*.
-If the cross product length is >= 0, their angle is larger than 180°, and therefore it is an **external**.
+3. With this Edge obtained, called *b*, grab also its Prev Edge, called *a*, and perform a cross product *a* x *b*.
+If the cross product length is >= 0, their angle is larger than 180°, and therefore it is an **external** cycle.
 If the cross product is < 0, then the angle is smaller than 180° and the cycle is **internal**.
+We append a string of "internal" or "external" at the end of each cycle to know this, and each cycle will be appended to a list `cycles`.
+At the same time, we maintain a list of `extremes`, where the Edge at extremes[0] will be this left-most Edge of cycle at cycles[0].

+4. Pattern: **Internal** cycles will always be output faces, but **External** cycles may be unified into other **External** cycles and form one face together.
+To know which of this external cycles will get unified into another or stay the same, we will use a *Graph*.

+5. We will represent this union graph with a Python dictionary, where the keys will be the graph's vertices and the dict value will be a list representing to which other vertices the current key (graph vertex) is connected.

+6. We will fill this union graph with the following idea: keys will be each cycle name as `c + index`, and we will append to its value list the cycle names with which its **Horizontal Line**, starting at that cycle's extreme Edge origin's Y value, hits other cycles.
+So we grab the current external cycle's extreme Edge and get its origin's Y value and construct a Horizontal Line and check of segment intersections with this line and the remaining cycle's edges.
+If there is a collision and this hit point is within segment bounds and its X value is smaller than the extreme Edge.origin X value, we add this cycle's name to the current cycle's value list in the dict.

+7. At the end of this external cycle loop, external cycles that will be unified with others and form a face will be those whose dict list length is larger than 0.
+Therefore, output faces will be: all internal cycles, all external cycles with dict value being an empty list, and one face per cycle that has a list of cycle collisions.

+8. Finally, we have the face map done and now we can update each Edge.face field of the Edge map that was left as None in the previous section.
+Now we write the Face and Edge file.

 ### 1.2.3 Example Outputs